How to care for your Begonia

 Your Polka Dot Begonia will do well in average room temperatures between 60-80 degrees.

-Feed your Begonia once a month during spring and summer with a general houseplant fertilizer diluted to half the recommended strength.
+Feed once a month during the spring and summer with a liquid fertilizer for indoor plants.

 Your Begonia is considered toxic and not pet-friendly.

-Although we normally recommend misting your plants, your Polka Dot Begonia is an exception.
 Begonias are prone to powdery mildew that can occur if their leaves are kept wet.
-It is okay to mist the area around your plant, but do not mist directly on the leaves and avoid getting the leaves wet while watering.
+It is okay to mist the area around your plant to increase humidity, but do not mist directly on the leaves and avoid getting the leaves wet while watering.